GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/05.341-350/04.Happy-in-Him/docs.md

 ---
+title: |
-title: 344.
-Happy in Him
+    344. Happy in Him - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 344.
+Happy in Him.
+How tedious and tasteless the hours When Jesus no longer I see!
+Sweet prospects, sweet birds, and sweet flow'rs, Have all lost their sweetness to me; The midsummer sun shines but dim, The fields strive in vain to look gay; But when I am happy in him, December's as pleasant as May.
+    keywords:  |
-    keywords: Christ in Song, Happy in Him, How tedious and tasteless the hours,
+        Christ in Song, adventhymnals, advent hymnals, Happy in Him, How tedious and tasteless the hours.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 344. HAPPY IN HIM
+####  Christ in Song,

 ```txt
 1.